-Carol’s journey into the past begins not in Holland, though, but in Prestatyn.
+Carol’s journey into the past begins not in Holland, though, but in Prestatyn in Wales.
 It was here that Carol was raised by her mother, Jean, in one of four houses handed down through the family from Carol’s great-grandfather, Daniel Davies.
 Daniel’s investment was a home in a time of need.

 Daniel was a well-to-do butcher or, as an advert from a tourist guide in 1913 puts it, a “purveyor of meat and poulterer”.
 How did he come to be so wealthy?
 And is that really a picture of Daniel in a group shot with Queen Victoria?